-In a large bowl, combine the flour, sugar and salt.
-Pour in the yeasted milk along with the olive oil, egg, ground turmeric and cumin seeds, and knead for 10 minutes until you have a soft dough.
+In a large bowl, combine the flour, sugar, and salt.
+Pour in the yeasted milk along with the olive oil, egg, ground turmeric, and cumin seeds.
+Knead for 10 minutes until you have a soft dough.
 Cover and allow to double in size (1 hour approximately).

 Meanwhile, chop the dates and combine them with the butter and ground cardamom.
-Cover and put to one side.
+Cover and set aside.

 Once the dough has proved, knock the air back and divide into 6 equal pieces.
 Flatten each piece of the dough into a disc between your palms and spoon some of the date filling inside.

-Pinch the edges together in the centre to enclose the filling and roll between your palms to create a tight ball.
+Pinch the edges together toward the center to enclose the filling and roll between your palms to create a tight ball.
 Repeat with the remaining dough before covering and allowing the dough pieces to double in size once more.